 “It was the best of times, it was the worst of times, it was the age of wisdom, it was the age of foolishness”

-So begins Charles Dickens’ novel A Tale of Two Cities, which was first serialised this month in 1859.
+So begins Charles Dickens’ novel A Tale of Two Cities, which was first serialised in 1859.
 Can investment writers afford to be as bold as Dickens when “the best of funds” has a slip-up on an icy patch and experiences the “worst of times” for a while?
+Given current economic volatility, this question is now particularly pertinent.

 This Morningstar article shows that even Gold-rated funds have experienced the odd blip or two.
 In such cases, it is important for investment writers to communicate what went wrong and why, without causing panic.
 The bad news needs to be delivered in an honest, frank and reassuring way.